hkopenai/hk-finance-mcp-server/README.md

 * How is current Hong Kong economy by referencing credit lending data and residential mortgage loans in negative equity?
 * What are the recent trends in HIBOR rates over the past month?
 * Where can I find ATMs in Yuen Long district that support HKD and RMB currencies?
+* Can you list the recent fraudulent bank websites reported to HKMA?

 Assume chart tool is available: